top of page

 RYW’s founder, Luke McConell, operated large scale music events from 2005 - 2012 before beginning Research and Development in community waste management.
 From 2016 to 2020 Revolve Your World began managing the waste at the Byron Bay Beach Hotel.
 The "Beachie" is an iconic Australian Pub, with a 1500+ capacity that generates up to 2 tonnes of waste on the busiest days.
 Before partnering with RYW, the Beachie had a recycling rate of around 10%.
 RYW was engaged by General Manager Elke van Haandel in 2016 to introduce a Recyclapod system to improve the venue's recycling rates and solve the venues waste issues including odour, leachate and birds.
 RYW successfully operated the waste management at The Beachie for 4 years, achieving recycling rates of over 90%, day in and day out.
 This pilot was an opportunity to test RYW’s systems and evolve the Recyclapod, food waste processing system and RYW’s business systems.
 Elke left the Beach Hotel in 2020 to work with RYW.

-• How will RYW work towards a closed loop economy?
+• How does RYW work towards a closed loop economy?

 A closed loop economy means that a system has identified and collected resources within a community and processed these resources into useful products for community use.
 For a ‘closed loop waste management economy’ to be successful, processes need to be initiated to ensure packaging waste entering into a community is able to be processed within the system we provide.
 At RYW we endeavour to understand and help manage incoming packaging supply chains and develop innovative systems to process the different materials that enter into the community.
 RYW works with the community/customer across all phases of the cycle from advising on purchasing products that align with our processing systems, to selling the recycled product back to the community.

-• What are the new Opening Hours at the Norfolk Wave Recycling Centre?
+• What are the Opening Hours at the Norfolk Wave Recycling Centre?

 • Which waste streams are RYW responsible for processing?